kherbz07/elimination/README.md

 HOW TO USE
 -------------------------------------------------------------------------------------------------------
-	1. copy "recommendation.php" and "usernames.txt" to your "xampp/php" for windows and "lampp/lib/php" folder for linux
 	1. open command line or terminal
+	2. copy "recommend.php" and "usernames.txt" to your "xampp/php" folder for windows and "/opt/lampp/lib/php" folder for linux
-	2. type
+	3. type
-		for windows: "php.exe recommend.php <your desired username input>" for linux: "php recommend.php <your desired username input>"
+		for windows: "php recommend.php <your desired username input>" for linux: "php recommend.php <your desired username input>"
 		ex:
-			for windows: php.exe recommend.php export
+			for windows: php recommend.php export
-			for linux : $ php recommend.php export
+			for linux : php recommend.php export